Communicable Disease Reporting

 What We Do:

-The Ventura County Public Health Communicable Disease office is detects, investigates, controls and prevents the spread of communicable diseases in Ventura County.The CD office receives reports from health care providers for more than 85 legally reportable diseases.
+The Ventura County Public Health Communicable Disease office detects, investigates, controls and prevents the spread of communicable diseases in Ventura County.The CD office receives reports from health care providers for more than 85 legally reportable diseases.
 We investigate those reports, take appropriate action and summarize the data and report them to the State and the federal Centers for Disease Control (CDC).
 Our office also investigates disease outbreaks, monitors emerging infectious diseases and analyzes data on disease trends in the county.

 - Detailed case histories on confirmed/suspected communicable disease cases.